 However, because you now own hundreds of stocks instead of only a few ETFs, there will be many more opportunities for Tax-Loss Harvesting.
 ETFs only decrease in value when the entire market struggles, which means you’ll have a limited amount of days where you’ll see a big drop in value.

-Unfortunately, Wealthfront only offers this feature to accounts which have over $500k invested, so smaller accounts will have to stick with normal Tax-Loss Harvesting.
+Unfortunately, Wealthfront only offers this feature to accounts that have over $500k invested, so smaller accounts will have to stick with normal Tax-Loss Harvesting.

 Access to Human Advisors